prisonerjohn/seeing-machines/content/en/docs/class-11/mobile-development/index.md

 ### Requirements

 * A Mac and [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) to compile apps for iOS.
-* Xcode does not need any additional modules, it should already include all necessary libraries and applications.
+* Xcode will ask to download additional iOS files if required, but should already include all necessary libraries and applications.
 * An Apple ID.
-We used to need a $99 Apple Developer account to compile apps on devices, but this limitation has been lifted as of Xcode 7.
-We can now build apps for a local device (plugged into the computer) for free.
+We can build apps for a local device (plugged into the computer) for free.
+However, if we want to distribute apps (ad-hoc or on the App Store), we will need a $99 Apple Developer account.
 * The iOS version of openFrameworks.
-The following code has been tested with [version 0.11.2](https://github.com/openframeworks/openFrameworks/releases/download/0.11.2/of_v0.11.2_ios_release.zip) but you may want to try the nightly to try new features.
+The following code has been tested with [version 0.12.0](https://github.com/openframeworks/openFrameworks/releases/download/0.12.0/of_v0.12.0_ios_release.zip) but you may want to try the nightly to try new features.

 OF for iOS includes a variety of useful examples in the `/path/to/OF/examples/ios/` directory.
 As with everything we've seen so far, the examples are a great reference to get up and running quickly.